tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ## Inheritance is still on the table

 While I rarely reach for the option of inheritance anymore, using traits does not prevent you from using this ability.
-You can actually take advantage of traits _in_ your nested factories.
+You can even take advantage of traits _in_ your nested factories if necessary.

 ```ruby
 factory :camera do